Need Help? Give us a call.

 Once you’ve combed through the good reviews you might be missing, read through the reviews that are being factored into your Yelp rating.

 Some of the not-so stellar reviews are valid and must be dealt with.
-(Next up, we’re covering how to deal with negative reviews.)
-But some of those 1-, 2-, or 3-star reviews are from customers who fundamentally misunderstood the purpose or service of your business, and didn’t have the experience they were expecting because of the misunderstanding.
+(Next up, we’ll cover how to deal with negative reviews.)
+But some of those one-, two-, or three-star reviews are from customers who fundamentally misunderstood the purpose or service of your business, and didn’t have the experience they were expecting because of the misunderstanding.

 Being responsive to reviews on your profile is a crucial way to have an active profile on Yelp for business owners—no matter if those reviews are positive or negative.